-It is strange to write about a continent where nobody permanently lives due to the regions harsh and hostile terrain and weather.
-With wind speeds of up to 220 mph and an ice layer 4.8kms deep which is deeper than many of the worlds great mountain ranges, this is a continent like no other on earth.
+It is strange to write about a continent where nobody permanently lives due to the region’s harsh and hostile terrain and weather.
+With wind speeds of up to 220 mph and an ice layer 4.8 km deep which is deeper than many of the world’s great mountain ranges, this is a continent like no other on earth.

-Antarctica is the worlds least visited and as such a relatively undiscovered continent yet it holds the key to all of our futures when we talk about global warming and climate change, for it is here that researchers and scientists have uncovered the signs that our planet is crying out for help.
+Antarctica is the world’s least visited and as such a relatively undiscovered continent.
+Yet it holds the key to all of our futures when we talk about global warming and climate change.
+Here researchers and scientists have uncovered the signs that our planet is crying out for help.

-Thankfully the many expedition ships and cruises that pass through these icy waters work with authorities to ensure the minimum damage is done to the environment whilst also educating visitors on eco tourism, sustainability and a wide range of measures aimed at ensuring this experience will be available for years to come.
+Thankfully the many expedition ships and cruises that pass through these icy waters work with authorities to ensure the minimum damage is done to the environment.
+They also educate visitors on eco-tourism, sustainability, and a wide range of measures aimed at ensuring this experience will be available for years to come.

-Many expedition ships such as Silversea, Hurtigruten and Holland America offer amazing itineraries to this remote part of the world.
-Some also give you the opportunity at certain locations to get out on the water on Kayaks or on Zodiacs so as to get up close to marine animals and also iceburgs that the larger ships cannot access.
+Many expedition ships such as Ponant, Silversea, Hurtigruten, and Holland America offer amazing itineraries to this remote part of the world.
+Some also allow you at certain locations to get out on the water on Kayaks or Zodiacs.
+This allows you to get up close to marine animals and also icebergs that the larger ships cannot access.

-There are many activities or trips you can do in Antarctica.
+There are plenty of activities and trips you can do in Antarctica.
 One of the most popular is penguin watching with six species regularly seen on trips – Adelie, Gentoo, Rockhopper, Chinstrap, Macaroni, and the King of them all, the Emperor.

-You can visit and get a true understanding of what happens at one of the many Antartica research stations where they study all manner of different subjects such as meteorology, ecology, seismology and physics.
+You can visit and get a true understanding of what happens at one of the many Antarctica research stations where they study all manner of different subjects such as meteorology, ecology, seismology, and physics.

 The capital of Tierra del Fuego and the gateway to Antarctica.
-Located close to the beautiful Tierra del Fuego National Park there are opportunities for hiking, you can take a trip up the Beagle channel, discover the Vinciguerra Glacier or go dog sledding.
+Located close to the beautiful Tierra del Fuego National Park there are opportunities for hiking and sightseeing.
+You can take a trip up the Beagle Channel, discover the Vinciguerra Glacier or go dog sledging.

-This volcanic island has a safe and natural harbour making it a popular stopping point en route to further adventures.
-It was also the home to the regions whaling industry in the early 20th century.
+This volcanic island has a safe and natural harbor making it a popular stopping point en route to further adventures.
+It was also the home to the region’s whaling industry in the early 20th century.